The Business Platinum Card From American Express Review

 - New York, NY

-American Express OPEN Business Platinum card is a card for business owners who make frequent business trips.
-The card’s $450 annual fee is a stiff barrier to entry, but then again, this card isn’t intended for the small business owner on a tight budget.
+The American Express Business Platinum Card® is a high-end travel credit card for business owners who make frequent business trips.
+The card’s $595 annual fee is a stiff barrier to entry, but then again, this card isn’t intended for the small business owner on a tight budget.

-The Business Platinum card is a charge card (a segment of the market dominated by Amex).
-That means that unlike a standard credit card, your entire balance comes due on your statement date.
-You can’t carry any of your balance over to the following month.
-On the plus side, there is no preset spending limit.
-We published an article on the relative merits of charge cards and standard credit cards for those interested.
+The Business Platinum Card is a charge card (a segment of the market dominated by Amex).
+This means that unlike a standard credit card, your entire balance comes due on your statement date.
+You can’t carry any of your balance over to the following month — with some exceptions (as we’ll see later in this review).
+For a deeper dive into the topic, we published an article on the relative merits of charge cards and standard credit cards.